JChristensen/JC_Button/ReadMe.txt

 Commons, 171 Second Street, Suite 300, San Francisco, California, 94105, USA.

 --------------------------------------------------------------------------------
-Work in progress.
+Documentation is a work in progress.
-Please check back later for more complete documentation.
+Please check back around mid-April.
 Thanks! ... jc
+25Mar2012

 --------------------------------------------------------------------------------
 To use the library: